Insurance Lapse on a Financed Car: What Your Lender Will Do

 FORCE-PLACED INSURANCE COSTS CAN EXCEED $3,000/YEAR

-In some states, force-placed insurance placed by your lender can exceed $3,000 per year for minimum coverage — compared to a national average standard policy of $1,202 per year.
-This cost is added directly to your loan balance and accrues interest.
-Restoring your own policy even one week sooner can save hundreds of dollars.
+Force-placed insurance, also called lender-placed insurance, can exceed $3,000 per year for minimum coverage, compared to a national average of $1,202 per year for a standard policy.
+The cost is added directly to your loan balance and accrues interest.
+Every week you delay restoring your own policy adds to that balance.

 How Lapse Rules Vary by State